WPBay SDK Documentation

 Description: Retrieves the upgrade/purchase form manager instance.

-– The purchase_manager
+Return: object – The purchase_manager object.

 Usage:

-$upgrade_manager = $sdk->get_upgrade_form_manager();
+$upgrade_manager = $wpbay_sdk_latest_loader->get_upgrade_form_manager();

 $upgrade_manager->render_upgrade_form();